ckRobinson/multi-column-markdown/README.md

 <br><br>

 # Version History

+### **0.3.0**
+Entire overhaul of the parsing and render engine.
+This rework fixes many of the issues in the previous version including the double rendering and data still being rendered after removing an entire line.
+It also fixes compatability issues where items such as Dataview code blocks as well as images were not being rendered properly within a region.
+- New cleaner backend for parsing and rendering multi-column regions.
+- Improved compatability with other plugins.
+- Additional setting to allow the removal of the region shadow.

 ### **0.2.0**
 Added additional setting to the multi-column regions.
 Users can now disable the borders around the regions if desired by setting "border: disabled" within the settings block.